 Neonicotinoid insecticide seed treatments are currently used in all row crops throughout the Mid-South region of the United States.
-They are used for their high degree of efficacy on early season pests that occur at the early growth stages of row crops.
-Recent studies have shown that neonicotinoid insecticide seed treatments showed a value of yield increases as well as positive net returns when utilized in soybeans.
+They are used for their high degree of efficacy on early season pests that occur at early growth stages of row crops.
+Recent studies have shown that neonicotinoid insecticide seed treatments showed a value of yield increases as well as positive net returns when utilized in soybean.
 Seed treatments are one of several management tools adopted by soybean producers to achieve maximum yields across the Mid-South.
 A study was conducted to show the effect of stand loss on soybean yield at different plant populations and timings of plant loss.
-The treatments in this study included six different soybean plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1 and timings of plant loss at V1 and V4.
-Another study was conducted to maximize soybean yields using plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1; three different soybean plant populations: 185,250; 247,000 plants ha-1; three different soybean mutreated, base fungicide only, and insecticide + base fungicide; and two different planting dates: Mid-May and Mid-June.
+The treatments in this study included six different soybean plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1 and timings of plant loss at V2 and V4.
+Another study was conducted to maximize soybean yields using plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1 and timings of plant loss at V2 and V4.
+Another study was conducted to maximize soybean yields using plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1 three different soybean plant populations: 185,250; 247,000; 308,750; 370,000; 432,250; 494,000 plants ha-1; three different seed treatments: untreated, base fungicide only, and insecticide + base fungicide; and two different planting dates: Mid-May and Mid-June.
 Plots were scouted weekly and insecticide applications were applied when insect thresholds were reached.
 Our findings determined that increasing seeding rates could compensate for stand loss, however, there is a potential risk because higher seeding rates are not as profitable when no stand loss occurs.